IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

    cos-was-6bd4767bf6-xhr92   1/1     Running   0          120m
    ```

-1. Run the following command to get the URL of your application:
+1. Run the following command to get the URL of your application (the route URL plus the application contextroot):
    ```
    echo http://$(oc get route cos-was  --template='{{ .spec.host }}')/CustomerOrderServicesWeb
    ```